switzerb/imposter/_posts/2021-03-02-comparble-and-sort.md

 ```

 ## Comparators
 To create more nuanced sorting or custom ordering, create a [Comparator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparator/) for the user-defined type.
+Note the use of this below returns a copy of the list and does not sort in-place.

 Using the above `Fruit` type: